 (WI) Refers to a writing intensive course within the major.

-§ Art History electives are non-studio courses offered in CAD or in COLA that are coded in SIS with the Art History attribute of ARTH.
+* Art History electives are non-studio courses searchable in SIS with the Art History attribute of ARTH; and are 200 level or above.

 Transfer course recommendations without associate degree